Skip to content

 bash ~/.crow/app/scripts/crow-update.sh

-Access the visual dashboard at https://crow.local/dashboard — manage messages, blog posts, files, and settings from your browser.
+Access the Crow's Nest at https://crow.local/dashboard — manage messages, blog posts, files, and settings from your browser.

 Installing Add-ons